DOI-USGS/sfrmaker/Readme.md

 functionality of the software and related material nor shall the fact of release constitute any such warranty.
 The software is provided on the condition that neither the USGS nor the U.S. Government shall be held liable for any damages resulting from the authorized or unauthorized use of the software.
+It is the responsibility of the user to check the accuracy of the results.

+Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.